 The U.S. Census Bureau provides both short- and long-term technical assistance on a wide variety of topics related to censuses, surveys, and information systems.
 Over the past six decades, the U.S. Census Bureau has worked in over 100 countries, and as such is uniquely endowed with experience in every major region of the world.

 Resources to help you advance your studies of major foreign powers.

 Constitute: “The World’s Constitutions to Read, Search & Compare”.
 A resource for learning about and comparing the constitutions of most countries of the world.

 Armed Conflict Database

 The Armed Conflict Database (ACD) monitors armed conflicts worldwide, focusing on political, military and humanitarian trends in current conflicts, whether they are local rebellions, long-term insurgencies, civil wars or inter-state conflicts.

-Statesman’s Yearbook Reliable information on every country in the world, covering key historical events, population, economics, trade and infrastructure.
+Statesman’s Yearbook: Information on every country in the world, covering key historical events, population, economics, trade and infrastructure.

 Browse @ Library StacksJ This section of the Stacks is where are the books relating to Political Science can be browsed.

 News & Current Affairs